Tate Duality In Positive Dimension Over Function Fields: Injectivity of and

-has the first vertical arrow an isomorphism by Lemma \ref{G(O)=G(k)finiteweilrestriction}, the second an inclusion by hypothesis, and the last an inclusion by Lemma \ref{H^1(G)injectweilrestrict}.
-A simple diagram chase now shows that the third vertical arrow is an inclusion. \end{proof}
+has the first vertical arrow an isomorphism due to the valuative criterion of properness because $\mathscr{B}$ is finite, the second vertical arrow an inclusion by hypothesis on $H$, and the last vertical arrow an inclusion by Lemma \ref{H^1injectivefinite}.
+A simple diagram chase now shows that the third vertical arrow is injective. \end{proof}